kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-aws-terraform.md

 1. From the Terraform output you can copy the `api_endpoint` and replace the `<your_api_endpoint>` placeholder from the `tests/test.yaml` file.
 2. Configure the [Tracetest CLI](https://docs.tracetest.io/cli/configuring-your-cli) to point to the public load balancer endpoint with `tracetest configure --endpoint <tracetest_url>`.
-3. Run the test YAML file using the CLI `tracetest test run -d tests/test.yaml`.
+3. Run the test YAML file using the CLI `tracetest run test -f tests/test.yaml`.
 4. Follow the link to find the results.

 ## Learn More